TudbuT/builder.isbpl/README.md

 ## Make a jar

-- With rebuild: `isbpl build.isbpl build jar`
+- With rebuild: `isbpl build.isbpl build makeManifest jar`
 - Without rebuild: `isbpl build.isbpl jar`

 To autogenerate a manifest, add `makeManifest` in front of the `jar`.